stathisg/how-old-am-i/assets/readme.txt

 = 1.2.0 =
 * Added the ability to show negative ages.
+* Removed support for PHP versions lower than 5.3 since WordPress rejects legacy code needed to make the plugin work for such versions.

 = 1.1.0 =
 * Added "on" and "bday" shortcode attributes.